taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - The Google Resume: How to Prepare for a Career and Land a Job at Apple, Microsoft, Google, Or Any Top Tech Company by Gayle Laakmann McDowell
 - [用面试官的思维写简历 - 阿里云](https://developer.aliyun.com/ebook/7571)

+Job Search

+- The 2-Hour Job Search: Using Technology to Get the Right Job Faster by Steve Dalton [4.07, 1767]

 ### Programmer

 > The best programmers are not necessarily the ones who know the most about programming, but the ones who are passionate about it.